juji-io/docs/docs/chatbot-design-tips.md

 onboard customers for an application, it should answer questions about the application.

-## **Create Natural and Engaging Conversations**
+## **Balance Business Goals and User Experience**

-The tips listed below help power chatbot to deliver a natural conversation experience that can best engage with target audience.
+Businesses use chatbots to scale out human-human communications and optimize business outcomes (e.g., improving customer satisfaction while reducing cost).
+To achieve this goal, it is important to design a chatbot that can balance the accomplishment of business tasks and user experience.

 ### Mix Messages and Requests

 Juji AI chatbots can send two types of messages (check out [chatbot design](/design)).
-One type is a plain *chatbot message* that ignores user input.
-The other is a *chatbot request* that waits for user input and responds to it.
+One type is a plain chatbot **message** that ignores user input.
+The other is a chatbot **request** that waits for user input and responds to it.
 If a chatbot sends too many messages that ignore user input, it feels like a monologue (or chatbot spam) instead of a dialog.
 If a chatbot asks too many questions, it feels like an